 - Manson JE, Ames JM, Shapiro M, et al. Algorithm and mobile app for menopausal symptom management and hormonal/non-hormonal therapy decision making: a clinical decision-support tool from the North American Menopause Society.
 Menopause 2015;22:247-53.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Cardiac Surgery and Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and Vascular Medicine, Hypertension
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and Venothromboembolism, Cardiac Surgery and Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and Vascular Medicine, Hypertension

-Keywords: Primary Prevention, Secondary Prevention, Postmenopause, Menopause, Estradiol, Estrogens, Conjugated (USP), Progesterone, C-Reactive Protein, Medroxyprogesterone, Medroxyprogesterone Acetate, Risk Factors, Metabolic Syndrome X, Insulin Resistance, Diabetes, Gestational, Contraceptives, Oral, Venous Thromboembolism, Insulin, Fibrinogen, Sedentary Lifestyle, Blood Pressure, Decision Support Systems, Clinical, Pre-Eclampsia, Plasminogen, Lipids, Cardiovascular Diseases, Coronary Vessels, Quality of Life, Estrogen Replacement Therapy, Estrogens, Atherosclerosis, Coronary Disease, Stroke, Risk Assessment, Myocardial Revascularization, Hysterectomy, Myocardial Infarction, Obesity, Triglycerides, Pulmonary Embolism, Uterus, Renal Insufficiency, Chronic, Neoplasms, Arthritis, Rheumatoid, Hypertension, Cholesterol, Mammography, Cohort Studies
+Keywords: Primary Prevention, Secondary Prevention, Postmenopause, Menopause, Estradiol, Estrogens, Conjugated (USP), Progesterone, C-Reactive Protein, Medroxyprogesterone, Medroxyprogesterone Acetate, Risk Factors, Metabolic Syndrome, Insulin Resistance, Diabetes, Gestational, Contraceptives, Oral, Venous Thromboembolism, Insulin, Fibrinogen, Sedentary Behavior, Blood Pressure, Decision Support Systems, Clinical, Pre-Eclampsia, Plasminogen, Lipids, Cardiovascular Diseases, Coronary Vessels, Quality of Life, Estrogen Replacement Therapy, Estrogens, Atherosclerosis, Coronary Disease, Stroke, Risk Assessment, Myocardial Revascularization, Hysterectomy, Myocardial Infarction, Obesity, Triglycerides, Pulmonary Embolism, Uterus, Renal Insufficiency, Chronic, Neoplasms, Arthritis, Rheumatoid, Hypertension, Cholesterol, Mammography, Cohort Studies

 < Back to Listings